Kriz-hub/Football_League_Database/README.md

 ## Acknowledgements
 I got inspiration from The Data Centric Development mini project from the Code Institute Course: building a taskmanager application.

-I want to thank mentor Marcel for the tips he gave and the guiding through this project
+I want to thank mentor Marcel for the tips he gave and the guiding through this project.